wayneIBM/vpc-on-classic/hello-world-vpc.md

 ```
 {: pre}

+The previous example does not create a VPC with classic access.
+If you require the VPC to have access to your classic resources, see [Setting up access to your Classic Infrastructure from VPC](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).
+You can only enable a VPC for classic access while creating it.
+In addition, you can only have one classic access VPC in your account at any time.
+{: important}

 ## Step 4: Create a subnet and save the subnet ID.
 {: #step-4-create-a-subnet-and-save-the-subnet-id}

-Let's pick the `us-south-2` zone for the subnet's location and call the subnet _helloworld-subnet_.
+Pick the `us-south-2` zone for the subnet's location and call the subnet _helloworld-subnet_.
 The zone needs to be in the region chosen in step 1.
-To view the zones available for the region, run the following command: `ibmcloud is zones us-south`, substituting `us-south` for the region chosen in step 1.
+To view the zones available for the region, run the command `ibmcloud is zones us-south`, substituting `us-south` for the region chosen in step 1.

+This example creates a subnet with a size of 8.
+A subnet cannot be resized after it is created, so update the size of the subnet if needed.
+{: important}

 ```
 ibmcloud is subnet-create helloworld-subnet $vpc us-south-2 --ipv4-address-count 8
 ```
 {: pre}

-You should see output like this:
+You should see output similar to the following:

 ```
 Creating subnet helloworld-subnet under account <Account Name> as user <User>...